-Several pressure-state relationships that were identified as linear in the September presentation are best supported by a nonlinear model after the addition of two more years of data.
-These include threshold responses of groundfish mean trophic level and the summer mode of the PDO (Fig A4), groundfish species density and total fisheries landings (Fig A5), the summer anomaly of the Northern copepod index in relation to the summer and winter modes of the NOI (Fig A6), and California sea lion pup growth and the summer modes of NOI and PDO (Fig A7).
+Several pressure-state relationships that were identified as linear in the September presentation are best supported by a nonlinear model after the addition of two more years of data (Fig A4).
+These include threshold responses of the summer and winter anomaly of the Northern copepod index in relation to the summer mode of NOI, and California sea lion pup growth and the summer modes of NOI and PDO.

+In addition to these nonlinear relationships and threshold values identified with well-established hypotheses, we also found two significant nonlinear relationships with threshold values that require follow-up discussions with the individual component experts to discern the specific underlying mechanistic link.
+These include threshold relationships between groundfish mean trophic level and the summer mode of PDO and groundfish species density and total fisheries landings.

-In summary, this updated analysis suggests that some thresholds are robust to the addition of new data while others are not, and that additional data will in some cases provide the statistical power necessary to establish a nonlinear pressure-state relationship.
+In summary, this updated analysis suggests that some thresholds are robust to the addition of new data, even under recent, potentially abnormal oceanographic conditions, while other thresholds are not, and that additional data will in some cases provide the statistical power necessary to establish a nonlinear pressure-state relationship.
+Future research will examine potential mismatches in the spatial and temporal scale of data for both pressure and response variables and we will focus new efforts in 2018 & 2019, including an IEA-funded workshop, on nonlinear and threshold relationships between Puget Sound and Central Valley salmon stocks and known environmental and anthropogenic pressures.

 Figures for report